gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

-proved that the bots had paid a heavy price for their victory, but as Mama Roo wrapped Gumption and Maddy in a hug all Maddy could think was that her little sister was gone, gone just like her dad.
+proved that the bots had paid a heavy price for their victory, but as Mama Roo wrapped Gumption and Maddy in a hug all Maddy could think was that her little sister was gone, gone just like her father.

 ## Chapter 5: Unlikely Help